dappgenie/icb-blog/content/fr/health/wellness-tech-gadgets-transforming-home-health-monitoring.md

 ---
-title: Wellness Tech: Gadgets Transforming Home Health Monitoring
+title: "Wellness Tech: Gadgets Transforming Home Health Monitoring"
 date: 03/04/2025
 description: Explore the cutting-edge devices revolutionizing personal health tracking, from advanced sleep monitors to AI-powered fitness coaches.
 Learn how these innovations are empowering consumers with actionable health insights previously available only in clinical settings.
 tags: